-It’s been over a month since the lockdown was imposed and like it or not, it’s made us all relook at our lives and rethink on how we were getting through each day.
+It’s been over 4 months since the lockdowns were imposed and like it or not, it’s made us all relook at our lives and rethink on how we were getting through each day.
 BLD (Before Lock Down), most of us at some point have imagined a life where we-

 < note to reader> before you read the next lines, play beautiful piano music in your mind, you may add a rainbow or two if you please

 Imagined getting up early in the morning, starting our day with some meditation and a workout of our choice, making an insanely healthy breakfast that pampered our taste buds and then having an really great work day, coming home, relaxing a bit with loved ones, having a healthy dinner and then falling asleep into deep restorative sleep and then another day like this and another day like this.

 Sounds exactly what you’ve wanted to do for a long time but couldn’t ever get around to doing it because life was too busy and you never had the time to plan a day like this?

 <piano piece can stop now if you want>